Built in 1852, the Latimer House preserves the past as a museum of upper-class family and life in the 19th century Cape Fear region.

 Step Back in Time

-The Latimer House features 14 rooms containing more than 600 historical relics from the mid-19th century, roughly half of which are original to the home.
-In the style of the era, this beautiful home has a dining room, formal parlor, and plenty of Victorian touches to admire.
-The solid marble fireplaces and the opulent chandeliers (gasoliers later converted to electric power) are also original.
+The Latimer House features 14 rooms and contains more than 600 historical relics from the mid-19th century, roughly half of which are original to the home.

-After marrying Wilmington native, Elizabeth Savage, Zebulon Latimer built the house on land gifted to them by Elizabeth’s uncle.
+The house was constructed for Zebulon Latimer and his wife, Elizabeth Savage, and their growing family.
 Constructed in the Italianate Revival style, the four-story house was designed in perfect symmetry, with a central hallway and uniform layouts on each floor.
-From the outside, the home’s symmetry is also obvious, with its equal numbers and placement of pillars and windows on all four sides.
+From the outside, the home’s symmetry is also obvious, with its equal numbers and placements of pillars and windows on all four sides.

 The Gardens and Grounds

-Outside the home are formal gardens surrounded by original lace-brick and stucco walls, which border and protect the property.
+Outside the home are formal gardens surrounded by original lace-brick and stucco walls.
 Inside the walls are Victorian-era plants, shrubs, and trees, as well as an iron water fountain and slate path.

 Thanks to support from the Cape Fear Garden Club, our annual improvements have resulted in a tranquil refuge in the heart of downtown Wilmington.
 Visitors to the museum are invited to relax on one of the courtyard benches and enjoy the serenity of the garden.